-The peptide neurotransmitters are synthesized in the rough endoplasmic reticulum of the neuron cell bodies and transported in vesicles down the axon to the nerve terminal.
+Peptide neurotransmitters are synthesized in the rough endoplasmic reticulum of a neuron cell body and transported in vesicles down the axon to the nerve terminal.
 Other neurotransmitters are synthesized in the cytoplasm of the nerve terminals and stored in vesicles.
-When an action potential passes along the membrane of a synaptic knob, it increases the membrane's permeability to calcium ions by opening its calcium ion channels.
+When an action potential passes along the membrane of a synaptic knob, it increases the membrane's permeability to calcium ions by opening calcium ion channels.
 Calcium ions diffuse inward, and in response, some of the synaptic vesicles fuse with the presynaptic membrane and release their contents by exocytosis into the synaptic cleft.
+If multiple action potentials reach the synaptic knob, more calcium will enter.
 The more calcium that enters the synaptic knob, the more vesicles release neurotransmitter.
 Table 10.4 lists the major neurotransmitters and their actions.
-Tables 10.5 and 10.6 list disorders and drugs that alter neurotransmitter levels, respectively.
+Tables 10.5 and 10.6, respectively, list disorders and drugs that alter neurotransmitter levels.